 The full range of VSS to VDD cannot be realized due to the construction of the module.
 See Figure 8-8.

 8.10.3 OUTPUT CLAMPED TO Vss

-The CVREF output voltage can be set to Vss with no power consumption by configuring VRCON as follows:
+The CVREF output voltage can be set to Vss with no power consumption by clearing the FVREN bit of the VRCON register.